awsdocs/amazon-s3-userguide/doc_source/intro-lifecycle-rules.md

       In a versioning\-suspended bucket, the expiration action causes Amazon S3 to create a delete marker with null as the version ID\.
 This delete marker replaces any object version with a null version ID in the version hierarchy, which effectively deletes the object\.

 In addition, Amazon S3 provides the following actions that you can use to manage noncurrent object versions in a versioned bucket \(that is, versioning\-enabled and versioning\-suspended buckets\)\.
-+ **NoncurrentVersionTransition** action element – Use this action to specify how long \(from the time the objects became noncurrent\) you want the objects to remain in the current storage class before Amazon S3 transitions them to the specified storage class\.
++ **NoncurrentVersionTransition** action element – Use this action to specify when to have Amazon S3 transition objects to the specified storage class\.
+You can either base this transition on a certain number of days from the time the objects become noncurrent or you can provide a maximum number of noncurrent versions to retain\.

   For more information about transitioning objects, see [Supported transitions and related constraints](lifecycle-transition-general-considerations.md#lifecycle-general-considerations-transition-sc)\.
+For details about how Amazon S3 calculates the date when you specify the number of days in the `NoncurrentVersionTransition` action, see [Lifecycle rules: Based on an object's age](#intro-lifecycle-rules-number-of-days)\.
-+ **NoncurrentVersionExpiration** action element – Use this action to specify how long \(from the time the objects became noncurrent\) you want to retain noncurrent object versions before Amazon S3 permanently removes them\.
-The deleted object can't be recovered\.
++ **NoncurrentVersionExpiration** action element – Use this action to specify when Amazon S3 permanently removes noncurrent objects\.
+These deleted objects cannot be recovered\.
+You can base this expiration either on a certain number of days from the time the objects become noncurrent or you can provide a maximum number of noncurrent versions to retain\.

-  This delayed removal of noncurrent objects can be helpful when you need to correct any accidental deletes or overwrites\.
+  Delayed removal of noncurrent objects can be helpful when you need to correct any accidental deletes or overwrites\.
 For example, you can configure an expiration rule to delete noncurrent versions five days after they become noncurrent\.
 For example, suppose that on 1/1/2014 10:30 AM UTC, you create an object called `photo.gif` \(version ID 111111\)\.
 On 1/2/2014 11:30 AM UTC, you accidentally delete `photo.gif` \(version ID 111111\), which creates a delete marker with a new version ID \(such as version ID 4857693\)\.
 You now have five days to recover the original version of `photo.gif` \(version ID 111111\) before the deletion is permanent\.
 On 1/8/2014 00:00 UTC, the Lifecycle rule for expiration executes and permanently deletes `photo.gif` \(version ID 111111\), five days after it became a noncurrent version\.

+  For details about how Amazon S3 calculates the date when you specify the number of days in an `NoncurrentVersionExpiration` action, see [Lifecycle rules: Based on an object's age](#intro-lifecycle-rules-number-of-days)\.
 **Important**
 Object expiration Lifecycle policies do not remove incomplete multipart uploads\.
 To remove incomplete multipart uploads, you must use the **AbortIncompleteMultipartUpload** Lifecycle configuration action that is described later in this section\.